kaltura-vpaas/NewSiteDocs/The_Multi-request_API.md

 .add(kaltura.services.media.deleteAction("{1:result:id}"))
 ```

 Take note of the second `.add` which is part of the kaltura client library for multirequests and is different from the first `.add` which is the api endpoint `media.add`.
-The multi-request argument is `{1:result:id}` which passes the `id` from the `mediaEntry` created in the first API call to the second API call `delete` .
-Since `delete` only has 1 argument, `entryId` , it does not need to be specified.
+The multi-request argument is `{1:result:id}` which passes the `id` from the `mediaEntry` created in the first API call to the second API call `delete` . `delete` only has 1 argument, `entryId`

 #### Selecting specific response values: